kyma-project/api-gateway/docs/user/tutorials/01-54-secure-workload-extauth-authorization-code-flow.md

     ```

 #### Results
-To access your workload go to `httpbin.$EXPOSE_DOMAIN`.
+To access your workload copy the host linked defined in your APIRule and open it in a browser.
 You're redirected to Cloud Identity Services first where you need to log in.
 If the login is successful, you can access your application.
-In the sample scenario, the page displays HTTPBin endpoints.
+In the sample scenario, when you open `httpbin.${EXPOSE_DOMAIN}`, the page displays HTTPBin endpoints.